-On 9 May 2015, Standish Voice asked the community 3 questions and collated responses to help inform the Neighbourhood Plan.
+On 9 May 2015, Standish Voice asked the community 3 questions and collated responses to help develop the key themes for the Neighbourhood Plan.
 The exercise was an initial road test of some of the consultation questions to be produced for the wider consultation, and to help inform the starting place for the Neighbourhood Plan policies.